beinborn/brain-lang/README.md

 * The  [Harry Potter Data](https://drive.google.com/file/d/0By_8Ci8eoDI4Q3NwUEFPRExIeG8/view) by Wehbe et al. (2018)
 * The [Stories Data] by Dehghani et al. (2017)

+# Experiments
+For a simple start, look at simple_example_pipeline.py.

+In the paper, we report results from two experimental pipelines, one for isolated stimuli (e.g., single words) and one for continuous stimuli (e.g., a book chapter).
+You can run them as follows:
+* python3 continuous_stimuli_experiments.py
+* python3 isolated_stimuli_experiments.py

+This will re-run all experiments in the paper (which takes long!).

+You might want to first run the experiments only for a single subject.
+You should then set yourpipeline.subject_ids =[1] or to another subject id for which you have downloaded the data.
+If you want to better understand the fmri data structure, have a look at test_readers.py

 # Language Models
 We provide a class to add a language model and implementations for querying an Elmo model (Peters et al. (2018)) and a random language model .